LOVE AND OBSESSION: WHAT'S THE DIFFERENCE

 Obviously, with YOU, Joe Goldberg murders people for Beck, and obsession here is dramatized for entertainment, but obsession doesn't always look like it does in tv and the movies.
 So, let's take the murdering out of the way.
 Did you like the way that Joe doted over Beck, how he helped her pursue her dreams, how he was constantly available, he would set aside anything for Beck, do anything for her, for her to succeed, how devoted he was to her?
 So much so that he began to lose himself in the process.
 And is it possible to have that heightened amount of passion, intensity, and attraction without obsession?
 Another famous couple that you can see in real-time is Johnny Depp and Amber Heard.
 Here it's an interesting tale because I believe that both were obsessed with each other.
 Both wanted control over the other and used many ways to get at it.
 Johnny's control consisted of money, fame, and opportunities, and Amber's was more psychological, emotional, alluring, and sexual, like a Siren.
 They both had vines wrapped around each other, tugging and pulling until the chaos became too great to handle until it ripped them both apart.
 Publically, I might add.

 In the love stories glorified in movies, tv shows, and books, the characters are so taken by each other, falling so hard that nothing else matters but this other person.
 So, is that love, or is it obsession?
-Or is it possible that the two interplay with each other, and it's not something?
-We can help as humans, and one question I have for everyone is, can you have a wild and orgasmic sex life without a degree of obsession?
+Or is it possible that the two interplay with each other, and it's not something we can help as humans?
+One question I have for everyone is, can you have a wild and orgasmic sex life without a degree of obsession?

 Really interesting topic!
 Let us know what you think, and leave a comment in the section below!
 And see you later, Moodlings.